silently/wsmock/README.md

 Thanks to `wsmock.NewGorillaConnAndRecorder` we get two structs:

-- `wsmock.GorillaConn` the mocked WebSocket connection given to `runWs`
+- `wsmock.GorillaConn` the mocked WebSocket connection given to `wsHandler`
-- `wsmock.Recorder` that records what is written by `runWs` to `GorillaConn` and propose an API to define assertions on these writes
+- `wsmock.Recorder` that records what is written by `chatHandler` to `GorillaConn` and propose an API to define assertions regarding these writes

 Methods you're supposed to use on `wsmock.GorillaConn` to script the tests are:

 - `Send(message any)` to script sent messages
 - `Close()` if you want to explicitely close connections "client-side" (alternatively, wsmock will close them when test ends)

-Then you add assertions on recorders (`rec.NewAssertion().<Assertion(...)>`), see more in the next paragraph about wsmock chaining features.
+Then you add assertions on recorders (`rec.NewAssertion().Condition1(…).Condition2(…)`), see more in the next paragraph about wsmock condition ordering and chaining features.

 You can run assertions either:

 - per recorder, for instance `michelineRec.Run(100 * time.Millisecond)`
 - per test: `wsmock.RunAssertions(t, 100 * time.Millisecond)` (all recorders created with `t` in ` wsmock.NewGorillaMockAndRecorder(t)` will be ran)

-After `RunAssertions(...)`, the message history on recorders is emptied and `wsmock` internally creates a new *round* of events.
-It means you can pursue scripting your test with `conn.Send(...)`, define and run new assertions on recorders, but messages from previous rounds won't be taken into account in the current round.
+After `RunAssertions(…)` is finished, the message history on recorders is emptied and `wsmock` internally creates a new *round* of events.
+It means you can pursue scripting your test with `conn.Send(…)`, define and run new assertions on recorders, but messages from previous rounds won't be taken into account in the current round.

 ## Assertion concepts

 With wsmock we define assertions as ordered chains of conditions (that will be validated upon messages received by a recorder).
-The assertion succeeds only if all of the conditions in the chain succeed, in order:
+The assertion succeeds only if all of the conditions in the chain succeed in order:

 ```golang
 rec.NewAssertion().  // this